Osprey

 2019 |

-Notable autumn-passage counts 25 & 26 Aug – Passage flocks of 10 and 12 birds were over South West Field on 25th and a flock of nine was seen the following day.
+Summary Recorded on 16 dates in total (11 in spring and five in autumn).
+Notable spring-passage count 28 Apr – A count of four was one of the higher spring counts of recent years.
+Notable autumn-passage counts 25 & 26 Aug – Passage flocks of 10 and 12 birds were over South West Field on 25th (the flock of 12 also seen over Millcombe and Castle Hill) and a flock of seven was seen over Old Light the following day (Rich Taylor, Martin Thorne et al.).
 These are by far the highest counts since publication of The Birds of Lundy in 2007. |

 Bar-tailed Godwit